-A late payment penalty of 1.5% will be charged and added to the outstanding balance of all accounts unpaid after sixteen days.
+A late payment penalty of 1.5% will be charged and added to the outstanding balance of all accounts unpaid after twenty days.
 Payments received are applied firstly to deposits and any arrears owing, secondly to any penalties outstanding, and thirdly to current charges.
 An account that is still in arrears sixteen days after the billing date may be subject to service disconnection.

 Why was there a late fee charged to my account?

 Late fees are applied for payments received after the invoice due date or for amounts not paid in full.

 No. Your bill is processed during a specific period of time each month and cannot be changed.